jgmalcolm/jgmalcolm.github.io/cv.md

    associated with less blood loss and better disposition than pedicle trajectory and posterolateral fusions: a retrospective cohort study."
    *Submitted*
-1. Agarwal, Malcolm, Pradilla, Barrow.
-"Tractography for Optic Radiation Preservation in Transcortical Approaches to Intracerebral Lesions:
-   Presentation of a Case and a Review of the Literature." *Submitted*

 1. Malcolm, Rindler, Mahmooth, Chu, Allen, Grossberg, Pradilla, Ahmad.
    "Choice of cranioplasty material not associated with infection or